oheydrew/ca-term3project-docs/README.md

 # 15. Provide Wireframes for your App.

 Wireframes were a 2-stage process for our group.
-A quick, dirty first pass, and then a more design-focussed second pass, later on. x
+A quick, dirty first pass, and then a more design-focussed second pass, later on.

 ## Initial Wireframes
 We started out wireframes once we had our user stories and general feature set down.
 We worked on these together, quite quickly, so as to give us a foundation as to what Architecture we would be looking at using.
 From there, we moved on to more specific design wireframes.